sdether/josh.js/README.md

 ## Status

-* code is ready for use
+* code is ready for experimental use
+  * Only confirmed to work on chrome so far.
 * needs minified versions of complete toolkit and just readline.js
 * needs code documentation and documenation site